Skip to content

 • jsonld — Array of all JSON-LD data found in <script type="application/ld+json"> tags.
 Each element is a parsed JSON object.

 • images — Array of all Open Graph images found on the page.
-Each item is a MetaImage object with the following properties:
+Each item is a WebpageImage object with:

-• secureUrl (string, optional): Secure image URL (og:image:secure_url)
+• secureUrl (string, optional): The secure image URL

 • openGraphObject — Returns an object representing the Open Graph object for the current page, based on the value of og:type.
 For any type, includes all properties in the format og:type:property (e.g., article:published_time, profile:first_name), with keys in their original format (not camelCase) and values from the Open Graph map.
 If a property occurs more than once, the value is an array.
 If the type is unknown or not present, returns an empty object.

-• microdata — Array of all top-level microdata items found in the page, following the WHATWG microdata JSON extraction algorithm.
-Each entry is an object with optional type (array), optional id (string), and properties (object mapping property names to arrays of values, which may be strings or nested microdata objects).
+• microdata — Array of all top-level microdata items found in the page, based on the WHATWG microdata JSON extraction algorithm.
+Each entry is an object with optional type (array) and optional id (string), with microdata properties as direct keys on the object.
+Single-value properties are returned as strings, while multi-value properties are returned as arrays.
+Nested microdata objects follow the same structure.

 Error Handling